Scroll down for older lessons in this study. Need the Zoom link or the CCS video login information? Contact Deanna to have it sent to you.

 Link to printable Lesson 9 Handout

-If you miss class, you can watch Video "Module 10" on the CCS page (contact Deanna if you need the login).
+If you missed class, watch Video "Module 10" on the CCS page (contact Deanna if you need the login) when indicated in the video discussion above.

 Link to printable Lesson 8 Handout